Favicon

 Shared values

 After a successful upload, the plugin exposes the resulting build ID as a Fastlane shared value.
-You can use it in subsequent lane steps — for example, to trigger further automation, update a publication, or log the result.
+You can use it in subsequent lane steps — for example, to trigger further automation, update a Publication, or log the result.

 applivery(